 So you have a real estate investment and want to maximize your positive cash flow?
 And how exactly is that calculated?
 Is cash flow the difference between the monthly rental income and the mortgage payment or is it something more?
 If these are questions you’ve always wondered about, then this post is for you!
 Read on for more information and a brief explanation of Net Operating Income (NOI), what it includes, what it doesn’t include and how it is calculated.

 Net Operating Income (NOI) is simply the annual income generated by an income-producing property after taking into account all income collected from operations and deducting all expenses incurred from operations.
 Net operating income is positive when operating income exceeds gross operating expenses, and negative when operating expenses exceed gross operating income.
-For the purpose of real estate analysis, NOI can either be based on historical financial statement data or based upon forward-looking estimates or approximations, also known as a
+For the purpose of real estate analysis, NOI can either be based on historical financial statement data or based upon forward-looking estimates or approximations, also known as a proforma.
+Generally speaking, investors are hesitant to rely on proforma estimates of potential performance; rather, it is much preferred to garner NOI from actual historical financial data.

 Most commercial real estate investors utilize NOI, in addition to other metrics, when evaluating investment opportunities and recently many residential property management companies including Innovative Realty, LLC. are now adopting NOI as a measure in order to assist their clients in evaluating investment property as well as ensure its continuing viability.